Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Introduction

+In response to the observation of widespread variable cross-function propagation, we aim to track variables across functions. {However, program analysis at the level of IR lifted from binary code presents significant challenges.
+Unlike source code, which features explicit variable definitions, binary analysis must operate on low-level entities such as memory units and registers.
+Furthermore, binary code lacks explicit function call abstractions, while instruction semantics are fine-grained and often entail implicit side effects.
+To address these issues, we propose the BytePA algorithm.
+This approach uses variable expressions to provide a unified model for binary-level variables and reconstructs function call details.
+Consequently, we are able to track variable behaviors beyond function edges to construct an inter-procedural Variable Propagation Graph.}

+To account for compiler optimization effects on variable storage patterns, {we use a single variable expression to uniformly model both stack-based and register-based variables.} In addition, we employ Gated Graph Neural Networks (GGNN) \cite{li2015gated} to capture detailed variable behavioral features, thus facilitating the inference of variable types. {All these design choices are supported by data, which enables our method to effectively handle real-world binary programs.} {Figure \ref{fig:realworldcase} showcases the type recovery results of ByteTR on a real-world vulnerability analysis case, further demonstrating that it surpasses previous work and validating the effectiveness of our design.}

-We evaluate ByteTR on the TYDA \cite{zhu2024tygr} dataset, which contains 4 architectures and 4 optimization options, with more than 21 million functions and 105 million variables.
-It eliminated the high function duplication rate defect found in previous datasets and has been peer-reviewed in this field.
-The results show that ByteTR can recover variable type with an average precision of 76.18\%, outperforming baseline DIRTY, StateFomer, and TYGR by 32.63\%, 24.80\%, and 23.29\%, respectively.
-In addition, we apply ByteTR to real CTF challenges and find that pseudo code optimized by ByteTR significantly improves readability over the current state-of-the-art tools IDA and Ghidra.
+We evaluate ByteTR on the TYDA \cite{zhu2024tygr} dataset, comprising 4 architectures and 4 optimization options, with more than 21 million functions and 105 million variables. {The TYDA dataset} eliminated the high function duplication rate found in previous datasets {\cite{pal2024len, lacomis2019dire, chen2021augmenting}}, and has been peer-reviewed {in the field of binary code analysis}. {Experimental} results show that ByteTR can recover variable type with an average precision of 75.84\%, outperforming baseline DIRTY, StateFormer, and TYGR by 32.63\%, 11.93\%, and 23.29\%, {as well as DeepSeek-v3 and GPT-4o by 15.26\% and 13.96\%, and Ghidra and IDA Pro by 26.82\% and 23.62\%} respectively.
+In addition, we apply ByteTR to CTF challenges and find that pseudo code optimized by ByteTR significantly improves readability.

 Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Empirical Analysis}.
-To the best of our knowledge, we present the first comprehensive empirical study on variable type in binary code.
+We present the first comprehensive empirical study on variable type in binary code.
 Our findings not only rectify several misconceptions but also provide valuable insights into leveraging deep learning techniques for type recovery task.